scalar-labs/scalardl-node-client-sdk/.circleci/README.md

 {\n      \"name\": \"@scalar-labs/ist-web-client-sdk\",\n      \"description\": \"Web SDK for Information Banking Solution Template\",\n      \"author\": \"Scalar, Inc.\",\n      \"dependencies\": {\n        \"axios\": \"0.19.0\",\n      }\n}
 ```

-**Attention**: If environment variable is favoured when for keeping the schema file, then we would need to update the environment variable to reflect the latest schema file.
-But keep in mind that, it always depends on the input required format.
+**Attention**: If environment variables are favoured when keeping the schema file, then we would need to update the environment variables to reflect the latest schema file.
+But keep in mind that it always depends on the input required format.

 ### 2. Setting Up Context

-Context is known as the variables that is to be shared across different project of the same organization, for example your docker hub id and password, encryption credential keys and etc...
+Context is known as the variables that are to be shared across different project of the same organization, for example your docker hub id and password, encryption credential keys and etc.

 [Click here](https://circleci.com/gh/organizations/scalar-labs/settings#contexts) for setting up the context of your organization, normally this would be your docker hub username and password,
-the variables name should be **$DOCKERHUB_USERNAME**, **$DOCKERHUB_PASSWORD**, as that's what we currently used in the configuration.
+the variable names should be **$DOCKERHUB_USERNAME**, **$DOCKERHUB_PASSWORD**, as that's what we currently use in the configuration.

 The configuration file would look like so :-